Mauser: Early years

-Peter Paul was conscripted in 1859 as an artilleryman at the Ludwigsburg arsenal, where he worked as a gunsmith.
-By December 1859 he had so impressed his superiors that he was placed on inactive military service and assigned to the royal factory at Oberndorf.
-Paul engaged his older brother Wilhelm in working on a new gun system in their spare time after work.
-Paul was the engineer and designer but Wilhelm took on the task of manager for their interests with the Oberndorf factory.
+Paul was conscripted in 1859 as an artilleryman at the Ludwigsburg arsenal, where he worked as a gunsmith.
+By December 1859, he had so impressed his superiors that he was placed on inactive military service and assigned to the royal factory at Oberndorf.
+Paul engaged his older brother Wilhelm in working on a new gun system during their spare time after work.
+Paul was the engineer and designer, while Wilhelm took on the task of manager for their interests with the Oberndorf factory.

 Paul's first invention was a cannon and its ammunition.
-During his entire career he had a unique ability to produce both the gun and the ammunition for it.
-Following the success of the Dreyse needle gun (Zündnadelgewehr) Paul turned his energies to improving on that design and producing a new one.
+During his entire career, he had a unique ability to produce both the gun and the ammunition for it.
+Following the success of the Dreyse needle gun (Zündnadelgewehr), Paul turned his energies to improving on that design and producing a new one.
 Paul and Wilhelm had separated due to differences during this time.
 After Paul developed a new turning-bolt design, Wilhelm was impressed enough to rejoin the business and succeeded in obtaining the financing to purchase machinery and continue development.
 While the original needle gun used a pin that pierced the base of the cartridge to ignite the primer in the middle, Mauser soon developed a needle that ignited the charge at the base, a superior design.

-US patent
+U.S. patent

-Locally the Dreyse needle gun had just been adopted, so the brothers turned to the Austrian ambassador to try to sell their own gun; the ambassador forwarded their new gun to Vienna for testing.
-It was here that Norris, an American, of the Remington company saw the new Mauser rifle design.
+Locally, the Dreyse needle gun had just been adopted, so the brothers turned to the Austrian ambassador to try to sell their own gun; the ambassador forwarded their new gun to Vienna for testing.
+It was here that Samuel Norris, an American, of the Remington company saw the new Mauser rifle design.
 In 1867, Norris hired the Mauser brothers to go to Liège to work on a new design.
 Norris also stipulated that patents were to be taken out in his name and that a royalty would be paid to the Mauser brothers for rifles sold.
 Norris was convinced that he could sell the design to the French to convert their Chassepot rifles.
 The Norris-Mauser patent was taken out in the United States.
-Remington was outraged at this behavior of Norris and never made an effort to sell the new rifle.
+Remington was outraged at this behavior by Norris and never made an effort to sell the new rifle.